MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/example-architectures.md

 - Azure Firewall in a secured Virtual WAN hub for firewalls

-- Application Gateway for Level 7 load balancing and Web Application Firewall (WAF)
+- Application Gateway for L7 load balancing and Web Application Firewall (WAF)
-- Level 4 destination network address translation (DNAT) with Azure Firewall to translate and filter network ingress traffic
+- L4 destination network address translation (DNAT) with Azure Firewall to translate and filter network ingress traffic
 - Outbound internet via Azure Firewall in your Virtual WAN hub
 - EXR, VPN, or SD-WAN for connectivity between on-premises datacenters and Azure VMware Solution